What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 The End – What to Pack for a Hiking Elopement

 You did it!
 You read through the entire What to Pack for a Hiking Elopement Blog Post!
 High five, friend!
-So now that you made it to the end, I’ll let you in on a little secret… Most of the items on this list, we actually bring to all of our couple’s elopements just in case you forget them! hehe!
-We have a little bag that we actually bring on the trail including most of the items on the Essential Items to Pack for your Hiking Elopement list.
+So now that you made it to the end, I’ll let you in on a little secret… Most of the items on this list, I actually bring to all of my couple’s elopements just in case you forget them! hehe!
+I have a little bag that I actually bring on the trail including most of the items on the Essential Items to Pack for your Hiking Elopement list.
 You might be wondering, but why?
-It’s because, at the end of the day, you are hiring us to deliver a gallery filled with photos that you love, and we pride ourselves on delivering the best of the best photos.
-Your photos are going to reflect how you’re feeling, and we go above and beyond to make sure our couples are comfortable, have what they need, are prepared, and have the best day ever.
+It’s because, at the end of the day, you are hiring me to deliver a gallery filled with photos that you love, and I pride myself on delivering the best of the best photos.
+Your photos are going to reflect how you’re feeling, and I go above and beyond to make sure my couples are comfortable, have what they need, are prepared, and have the best day ever.
 So if that means carrying a little extra weight of all the essential items to have during your hiking elopement, we’re doing it.

 So, what items were you most surprised to see on the list?
-Leave a comment below letting us know!
-We love to hear from you!
+Leave a comment below letting me know!
+I would love to hear from you!